sioutisc/LASAGNE-Core-docker/README.md

 * __lasagne-core:__ Builds the full source code of LASAGNE, but only with OpenDDS
 * __lasagne-core-bin:__ Builds a binary only container
+* __lasagne-core-dev:__ Builds a container designed for compiling an external project

 ## License